krouskystepan/Twitch_Prediction_Overlay/README.md

 # Twitch Predictions WebSocket Integration

 This project allows integration with Twitch's prediction system using WebSockets.
 It listens to prediction events on Twitch and provides an API to interact with them.
-It's built with TypeScript and Express.js.
+It's built with Next.js.

-You can watch a basic showcase of the current project [here](https://www.youtube.com/watch?v=vebrzaPPwVA).

 ## Features